melodch/DebtTracker/reports/report.md

 <img src="images/fig1.png" alt="Main Menu" width="350"/>
  <p/>

-This is a representation of our program’s “Main Menu”.
+This is a representation of our program’s [main menu](../CSV/main.c).
 From here, the user chooses a function to perform by entering a number linked to a specific task.
 This is a simple switch case that calls on the function associated with the chosen task.

 <p align="center">
  <img src="images/fig2.png" alt="Setting up a new group" width="350"/>